sduchene-208/sduchene-208/README.md

-- 👋 Hi, I’m Steven and I can help your data talk
+- 👋 Hi, I’m Steven and I can help bring your software visions to life!
 - 👀 I’m interested in ...
-Data Analytics with a particular passion for healthcare & pharmaceutical analytics
+Business analytics, software design, problem solving, and creating value.
 - 🌱 I’m currently learning ...
-Machine Learning and Artificial Intelligence
+Intelligent user experiences
 - 💞️ I’m looking to collaborate on ...
 - 📫 How to reach me ... https://sduchene-208.github.io/